mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 #### Simple 1D CNN

 This model is a small one-dimensional CNN.
 It has three convolution blocks, each with two convolutional layers and a max pooling layer.
 After the convolutional blocks comes a global average pooling layer, and a fully-connected block with a single hidden layer for classification.
 Dropout with a rate of 0.3 is applied after each convolution blocks and between the two fully-connected layers.
 The full model specification is shown in \autoref{table:simple-1d-cnn}.
 The model has a total of 139,834 trainable parameters.
+This model is hereby referred to as _Simple1d_.

 Table: Simple 1D CNN \label{table:simple-1d-cnn}